Sixth Form Experience Curriculum Personal Development Student Support and Guidance Our Policies Summer challenge

 We offer an academic Level 3 curriculum that is focused on helping students access higher education (including both apprenticeships and university).
 This means that we are not able to admit students into the Sixth Form unless they have met our academic entry criteria.
 However, contextual offers may be made in extreme circumstances.

+All subjects require at least a Grade 4 in English Language and Mathematics.
 Individual departments set specific entry criteria for the courses they offer.
 More information can be found on our website using the subject pages.
-However, our baseline entry criteria are as follows:

-In the event that an application is unsuccessful, the Sixth Form Team will meet with applicants to discuss their options and to signpost to courses that they are able to take at The Bicester School, if appropriate, or towards other institutions in the local area.
+If an application is unsuccessful, the Sixth Form Team will meet with applicants to discuss their options and to signpost to courses that they are able to take at The Bicester School, if appropriate, or towards other institutions in the local area.

 Driving

 Students are allowed to drive onto school site but should ensure that their car details are registered with the Sixth Form Office.
+Students must use the main school car park and must not park in the parent drop-off and pick up car park.

 Dress code